-2.1.2 New Standards and Interpretations that have not been applied yet or have not been adopted by the European Union
+2.1.2 New Standards, Interpretations, Revisions and Amendments to existing Standards that are not effective yet and have not been adopted by the European Union

-The following new Standards and Revisions of Standards as well as the following Interpretations of the existing Standards have been issued but are either non-effective yet or have not been adopted by the European Union.
-In particular:
+The following new Standards, Revised Standards as well as the following Interpretations to the existing Standards have been publicized but have not taken effect yet or have not been adopted by the European Union.

-IFRS 14 "Regulatory Deferral Accounts" (effective for annual periods starting on or after 01/01/2016)
+• IFRS 14 "Regulatory Deferral Accounts" (effective for annual periods starting on or after 01/01/2016)

-In January 2014, the IASB issued a new standard, IFRS 14.
+In January 2014, the IASB issued a new Standard, IFRS 14.
 The aim of this interim Standard is to enhance the comparability of financial reporting by entities that are engaged in rate-regulated activities.
 Many countries have industry sectors that are subject to rate regulation, whereby governments regulate the supply and pricing of particular types of activity by private entities.
 The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
+The above have not been adopted by the European Union, until the issuance of the final Standard.